B2B Lead Generation: 18 Proven Strategies for 2025 (That Actually Work)

 Have a plan, and execute it well.
 Stop regurgitating other peoples’ opinions and start sharing your own experience.
 Write posts as a person, to be read by other people.

-6. Tap into online social media communities (Facebook groups, LinkedIn, Reddit)
+5. Tap into online social media communities (LinkedIn, Reddit, Discourse)

-The truth is, social networks can be a great source of leads if you know where to look.
-And I strongly recommend looking into online communities on social media platforms where your target customers hang out.
+Social networks can be a great source of leads if you know where to look.
+I strongly recommend looking into online communities on social media platforms where your target customers hang out.

 More often than not though, a lot of these groups will forbid directly promotional content — always check the rules before posting something (on Reddit you can take a look at the sidebar, usually).